Coyboc/CybcUpdateHelper/README.md

 ...Done.
 -------

-You can extend your list of updates for future database updates and so on.
+Now you can extend your list of updates for future database updates and so on.

 Additional
 ----------